neuronflicker/CTF/UCF/Scripting_GimmeShellcode/README.md

   return 0;
 }
 ```
 Now we can enter shellcode in the `shellcode` array and test it.
-The example in the webpage uses 4 `nop` instructions, so I tried that by editing the shellcode variable:
+The example in the webpage above uses 4 `nop` instructions, so I tried that by editing the shellcode variable:
 ```c
 const char shellcode[] = "\x90\x90\x90\x90";
 ```